MCP, AGENTS.md, and Context Engineering for Beginners

 Mini action step: Write one sentence describing what outside context would help your AI assistant most.

 Plain-English explanation: AGENTS.md is a text file that tells AI coding agents how to work in your project.
-It can include goals, style rules, protected areas, and testing steps.
+Codex reads AGENTS.md, and other coding agents may use it as a general project instruction file.

 It turns repeated instructions into a reusable project manual, so you do not have to explain the same rules every time.